Cat food expenses and other unusual tax deductions

 - English setter: The prize-winning dog ran away but the casualty loss deduction was disallowed.

 - Fallout shelter: The cost of a fallout shelter was not deductible as “preventive medicine.”

 - Memories: Taxpayer was denied a theft loss deduction for the theft of photographs, souvenirs, college papers, and other “memories” she claimed her landlord had illegally removed from storage and thrown away.

-- Military school: Not deductible as medical expense for taxpayer who sent his unruly son there.
+- Military school: Not deductible as a medical expense for a taxpayer who sent his unruly son there.

 - Mink coat: A businessman could not deduct the cost of a mink coat for his wife to wear to business functions.